CQCL/pytket-docs/manual/manual_circuit.rst

     circ.add_gate(OpType.PhasedX, [-0.1, 0.5], [3])
         # adds Rz(-0.5 pi); Rx(-0.1 pi); Rz(0.5 pi) on qubit 3

-The API reference for the :py:class:`~pytket.circuit.OpType` class details all available operations that can exist in a circuit.
+The API reference for the :py:class:`~pytket.OpType` class details all available operations that can exist in a circuit.

 In the above example, we asked for a ``PhasedX`` with angles ``[-0.1, 0.5]``, but received ``PhasedX(3.9, 0.5)``. ``pytket`` will freely map angles into the range :math:`\left[0, r\right)` for some range parameter :math:`r` that depends on the :py:class:`~pytket.circuit.OpType`, preserving the unitary matrix (including global phase).